Community intervention resources

 (POL) Earned income tax credit

-(POL) Full child support pass-through and disregard- Adopt policies that allow custodial parents who receive Temporary Assistance for Needy Families (TANF) to collect all child support paid by the non-custodial parent; no portion is retained by the state
+(POL) Full child support pass-through and disregard- Adopt policies that allow custodial parents who receive Temporary Assistance for Needy Families (TANF) to collect all child support paid by the non-custodial parent

 (POL) Paid family leave